alfredolvera/simple-uber-eats/README.md

 ## Overview

 Simple Uber Eats is designed around Home Assistant's native entity model.
-It has no custom sidebar panel, custom Lovelace frontend, built-in TTS, or order-history database/UI.
 Current order data is exposed through standard sensors, binary sensors, and a device tracker so it can be used with normal dashboards and automations.

 This integration is unofficial and uses Uber's web endpoints rather than a public supported API.